wiiitek/its/README.md

 ## @Testcontainers

+We can use testcontainers to create all of our application beans for integration tests.

 1. Slowest, but use *real* database.
 2. Requires some setup and config values for DB connection
-3. Database changes made by tests are not rolled back at the end.
+3. Database changes made by tests are **not** rolled back at the end.

 - [`TestcontainersSpringBaseTest`](https://github.com/wiiitek/its/blob/main/server/src/test/groovy/pl/kubiczak/test/spring/integration/demo/TestcontainersSpringBaseTest.groovy)